New College Students write.....a LOT!

 If you have questions about writing at New College, please don’t hesitate to contact us at firstname.lastname@example.org.

 This course will offer an introduction to the theory and practice of one-on-one peer instruction, specifically in the field of writing.
 Students will develop a foundation in theory and practice in writing studies, education, and communication from which they will be able to construct their own writing tutoring philosophies.
 Students will: explore ways in which learners approach reading and writing and why these approaches are highly individualized; consider the impact that previous literacy knowledge has on acquiring new literacy knowledge; discuss and explain practical approaches to tutoring; and observe and practice tutoring in the New College Writing Resource Center.
 This course is a requirement for any student who wishes to apply to be a student writing assistant (SWA) in the New College Writing Resource Center.
-There are no pre-reqs for this course.
+There are no prereqs for this course, and it is open to any year or AOC.